Tour added to wishlist!

 How long is the Lycian Way long-distance trail?

-Extending from Fethiye to Antalya along Turkey's southern Mediterranean coast, the Lycian Way stretches 320 miles along the Tekke Peninsula.
+Extending from Fethiye to Antalya along Turkey's southern Mediterranean coast, the Lycian Way stretches up to 335 miles (540km) along the Teke Peninsula.
 The route consists of hiking trails, mule trails and ancient Roman roads.

 How long does it take to hike the complete Lycian Way?